 Variation might be lucrative when it comes to making Teslas crash into police cars, having Falcon 9 rockets zoom rich people into space, and enticing former president and current Twitter exile Donald Trump back to the social media platform you just bought.
 But in Elden Ring, a lack of focus makes a giant sit on you, killing you instantly.

-I have been sitting here trying to think of a time when someone would need to change armor mid-battle for the express purpose of rolling, but I can’t.
-Much like how The Boring Company’s Las Vegas Convention Center Loop tunnel is just asphyxiation underground with more steps (or a highway tunnel with more steps, a worse subway with more steps, etc.), Musk’s approach to armor is unnecessarily complex.
+In his May 24 update, Musk reiterated that his “equipped load will be lower if fast roll is needed.”
+I have been sitting here for nearly a month trying to think of a time when someone would need to change armor mid-battle for the express purpose of rolling, but I can’t.
+Much like how The Boring Company’s Las Vegas Convention Center Loop tunnel is just asphyxiation underground with more steps (or a highway tunnel with more steps, a worse subway with more steps, etc.), Musk’s approach to armor and shields is unnecessarily complex.

 If you’re playing a mage character like Musk as we established earlier, you should be hurling your magic at Elden Ring’s armor-clad undead from afar.
 If you’re spending most of the game outside of everyone’s direct warpath, you can probably wear nothing but your auto-equipped body type B bralette and still successfully murder people, like if Euphoria had a bloodthirsty, 11th-century wench character.